Harukino1/IT342_G3_Salindato_Lab1/README.md

 - MongoDB Atlas Account

 ### Steps to run Backend
+**(Use the Maven extension for easier compile and run)**
 - mvn clean compile
 - mvn spring-boot:run
+**(If terminal doesn't work, right-click on the "mvnw.cmd" and click the "Open in Integrated Terminal" then use the commands again)**

 ### Steps to run Frontend
-- cd frontend
+- cd web
-- npm start
+- npm run dev

 ## 🔌 API Endpoints
+- POST /api/auth/register